ChristopherRogers1991/python-challenges/README.md

 Once you have either downloaded and extracted the zip, or cloned the repository:
 In each of the projects is a README.md file that will describe the project succinctly, and show some sample runs of the program.
-It is probably best to view these on GitHub, since it will render the text, iamges, and links nicely.
+It is probably best to view these on GitHub, since it will render the text, images, and links nicely.
 For example, see the [lights_out readme](lights_out/README.md).

 In addition to a `README.md`, each project includes a `main.py` file, which contains template